NatureScot's InformedDECISION™

 Non-Statutory Consultations

-InformedDECISION™ holds geospatial information about World Heritage Sites, Oceanic Bryophytes (categories A/B/D), Carbon rich soil (class 1 and 2, also known as Priority Peatlands), and Wild Land areas.
+InformedDECISION™ holds geospatial information about World Heritage Sites, Oceanic Bryophytes (categories A/B/D), Carbon rich soil (class 1 and 2, also known as Priority Peatlands), Priority Marine Features and Wild Land areas.
 If your application interacts with one of these, then it will be filtered in.

-It does not hold geospatial information about Geological Conservation Review (GCR) sites, or protected species (which are covered by our standing advice – links on this page).
+It does not hold geospatial information about protected species which are covered by our standing advice – links can be found on the How and when to consult NatureScot Checklist page.
 If your application relates to one of these, then your application will be filtered out.

 SSSI Consents